Beef Noodle Soup

 Sequence:

-- Combine with noodles to experience overall harmony
+- Combine with noodles, experiencing overall harmony

 Pairings:

-- Beverages: Hot tea or beer
+- Beverages: hot tea or beer

-- Staples: Sometimes paired with white rice
+- Staples: sometimes served with white rice

-Restaurant Culture
+Shop Culture